 I attended a professional development conference today at MSU Denver (my alma mater).
 In one of the workshop sessions, the presenter mentioned — just as a side comment but with no small measure of pride — that each of his four children do their own laundry and have done so since the age of 5.
 The workshop was excellent.
 The content was interesting and the presenter’s perspective was fresh and interesting.
 But it was the totally random aside about four children each doing their own laundry … [Read more...] about Dirty Laundry

-January 2018.
+Here we are, again.
+January.
 The start of a brand new year.
 Some people start the year with some New Year's Resolutions.
 I'm not one of them.
 It's just not my thing.
-Nevertheless, I do tend to view the beginning of a new year as a good time to make a fresh start.
-And I use the beginning of a new year as a reminder for several household and finance maintenance tasks such as changing the batteries in my smoke alarms and pulling the first of my three free consumer credit reports for the year.
-According to … [Read more...] about How to Pull a Free Credit Report
+Nevertheless, I do tend to view the beginning of a new year as a good time to take a fresh look at my goals and review the past twelve months - what did I do, what did I not do, what I want to do better.
+I also use the beginning of a new year as a reminder for several household and finance maintenance tasks such as changing … [Read more...] about How to Pull a Free Credit Report

 It’s nearly that time of the year again — time to harvest the cash back rewards I’ve “earned” on my various credit cards.
 From a strictly rational maximizing point of view, the best method would be to claim my cash rewards multiple times throughout the year and put that money to work immediately.
 But as with every money decision we make: it’s personal.
 In this case the rational-maximizer part of me is easily shouted down by the irrational big-payday emotional- and … [Read more...] about Harvesting Credit Card Rewards